 Bitransitive rational maps

-For quadratic rational maps fa(z) = 1 + a/z2, the critical point 0 is mapped to the critical point ∞, and every hyperbolic map is bitransitive.
+For quadratic rational maps fa(z) = 1 + a/z2, the critical point 0 is mapped to the critical point ∞, and every hyperbolic map is bitransitive (or escaping).
 The videos illustrate applications of the Thurston algorithm to construct these maps from polynomials.
 The visualization of mating is based on the Buff–Chéritat approach to slow mating.

 Mating and repelling capture

-Does the map θ ↦ fa ∼ θ ∐ -2θ of preperiodic angles extend continuously?
+Nevertheless, the map θ ↦ fa ∼ θ ∐ -2θ of preperiodic angles might extend continuously.
 See it as a deformation of M: playshow.

 X